Which Source of Fleet or Trucking Data is Right for You?

 Not all fleet data is the same.

 Have you ever:

-- Heard that a data source has more than a million records.
-But you found only a small number was relevant for what you sell, or where you sell.
+- Heard that a data source has a million+ records.
+But you found only a small number fit what you sell, or where you sell.

-- Had difficulty finding local fleets near you in prospecting data.
-But you see them drive by, you know they exist!
+- Had difficulty finding local fleets near you in the data.
+But you see them drive by, you know they exist.

 - Found most fleets were heavy duty long haul trucking, but you sell to light and medium duty like pickups, vans, local delivery.